c3g/GenPipes/README.md

 Software requirement
 --------------------
-GenPipes have been tested with Python 3.6+
+GenPipes have been tested with Python 3.6+ # TBD What will new minimum python requirement be?

 Quick setup for Abacus, Beluga, Narval, Graham and Cedar users